kevin-m-v/Web-Vulnerabilities-Lab/README.md

 **Disclaimer**: These techniques were done on a local instance of my website for educational purposes only.
 Using these hacking techniques on a live website without expressed written consent from the owner/admin is against the law.

 ## SQL Injection
-An SQL Injection(SQLi) attack occurs when a threat actor manipulates SQL queries through vulnerable user input fields on a website.
+An SQL injection(SQLi) attack occurs when a threat actor manipulates SQL queries through vulnerable user input fields on a website.
 This can lead to unauthorized access to sensitive information or even privilege escalation.

 First, let's quickly review how the user, web server, and database interact on my website.
 Consider this login process:
 1. **User Input**: A user enters their username and password into a website's login form.